M66B/FairEmail/FAQ.md

 <br>

-If you have another question, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
+If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 Registration is free.